 Enjoy a magical tour that showcases turtles in their natural habitat.
 You’ll travel in a custom designed glass bottom boat, with crew members to provide fascinating commentary and answer your questions about turtles.
 Visit two fantastic areas for snorkeling, coral viewing, and fish feeding.

 Whale sharks start arriving on Ningaloo Reef from late April to feed on the spawning coral.
 Swimming with them is on the bucket list of many travellers to this part of the world and Coral Bay is one of the best places to have this experience.
 Whale shark tours are popular in peak season so book early if you want to do this activity then.
-We did our whale shark swim from.
-No matter where you launch from, swimming with these giants of the sea is an unforgettable experience.
+Swimming with these giants of the sea is an unforgettable experience and one of the best things to do in Coral Bay.

 Read More : Our swim with Whale Sharks in Exmouth

-One of the most memorable experiences we have had in Coral Bay was swimming with Manta Rays.
+One of the most popular things to do in Coral Bay is swim with Manta Rays.
 The resident population are in Coral Bay year round.
 If you want to get close to a large marine creature and the thought or cost of swimming with whale sharks is a bit much for you, this is a fantastic alternative.

 You are not likely to see Manta Rays off the beach so you will have to go on a tour through one of the providers in town.
 Both Coral Bay Eco Tours, Ningaloo Reef Dive and Snorkel and Coastal Adventure Tours all run Manta Ray tours.
 As well as seeing these graceful gentle giants close up, the tours will also give you a chance to snorkel on the reef and do some turtle spotting.
 It is a great activity for swimmers of all ability levels.